 3 - The maximum allowable daily dose of Tylenol (acetaminophen) is 4 grams (or 4000 mg) in adults and 90 mg/kg in children.

 Tylenol (acetaminophen) is available as a tablet, chewable tablet, capsule, caplet, geltab, gelcap, extended-release tablet, or liquid suspension to be taken by mouth with or without food.
 It is also available as a suppository.
 Regular strength Tylenol is 325 mg per pill.
 Extra strength Tylenol is 500 mg per pill.
 For adults, 8 extra strength Tylenol tablets is the maximum allowed per day.
 If you exceed that amount, you risk serious consequences.
+(Update: In 2011, the FDA proposed changes to the maximum dosage for acetaminophen.)

 4 - You must be aware of the cumulative effect of taking various products which contain acetaminophen.